jflot/ABGDconsensus/README.md

 # ABGDconsensus
-a script to generate a single consensual species delimitation using ABGD
+a bash script to generate a single consensual species delimitation using ABGD